ikozyris/yocto/README.md

 # Yocto
-A simple and compact text editor using ncurses and a gap buffer, written in C++, in ~650 lines of code.
+A simple, compact and *fast* text editor using ncurses and a gap buffer, written in C++, in <1k lines of code.
 More information is available on the [wiki](https://github.com/ikozyris/yocto/wiki).

 ## How to use